NoureddinSameer/Eyes-Detection/README.md

 ### How to Use

-Save the code as Detection.py.
+Save the code as `Detection.py` file

 Run the program using Python: